huggingface/text-embeddings-inference/README.md

           [default: 3000]

       --uds-path <UDS_PATH>
-          The name of the unix socket some text-embeddings backends will use as they communicate internally with gRPC
+          The name of the unix socket some text-embeddings-inference backends will use as they communicate internally with gRPC

           [env: UDS_PATH=]
-          [default: /tmp/text-embeddings-server]
+          [default: /tmp/text-embeddings-inference-server]

       --huggingface-hub-cache <HUGGINGFACE_HUB_CACHE>
           The location of the huggingface hub cache.
 Used to override the location if you want to provide a mounted disk for instance